ieviev/pscomplete/README.md

 ## features

 - Performs well up to 100 000+ completions
-- Press Tab again to immediately select the next parameter (useful for switches)
+- Press Tab to expand / select if only 1 remains
-- Press Enter to finish command
+- Press Enter to select highlighted command
-- Optionally auto-expands to command parameters (ex.
-Get-Process (pos.0)) , see config

 ## configuration